-Another important feature that most bathrooms will come with is a bathtub where everyone can take a warm bath together after spending a tiring day outdoors or after coming home from work/school.
+Another important feature when choosing flat is that most bathrooms will come with is a bathtub where everyone can take a warm bath together after spending a tiring day outdoors or after coming home from work/school.

 A bathtub is not essential but most people would want one in their homes because it gives them the option of getting clean anywhere they are – regardless if they are overseas or on vacation – and not having to depend on whether the hotel/resort has one or not.

 In terms of the size of your bathroom, you don’t necessarily have to have a bathtub if you don’t like them.
 Most people prefer to just get wet in a shower or take a warm shower and then go directly to bed.

 In that case, you can manage with a smaller 5 square meter bathroom (although it is not ideal) as long as it has enough storage space and proper ventilation.

 The size of your kitchen should definitely be at least 6 square meters because this is where everyone comes together to eat their meals and discuss their days or plan their activities for the day/week/month ahead.

 It is also where the kids do their homework while the adults cook or clean up from cooking.
 So, even if you have a large kitchen counter that serves as an extension to the dining table, this goes out of the picture once there is no more space left on it.

 A large kitchen will allow everyone to move around comfortably without feeling cramped up and will also make your family feel more at home instead of like they are living in a hotel room each time they go back home.

 The only problem with having a huge kitchen is that it will add too much weight to your overall monthly expenses since you will probably spend more in electricity bills during winter/summer months when you need heating/cooling appliances on longer than usual.